Home | Playful Learning Activities | Movement & Motor Skills | Playful Activities for Fine Motor Skill Development

 images & activity from Just Reed

 Practicing Fine Motor Skills with Straws: Basic plastic straws provide several opportunities for practicing fine motor skills.
-For example, straw pieces can be thread onto string or yarn to make necklaces.
-Encourage children to cut their own straw pieces for added hand-strengthening as they use small muscles to hold scissors and to cut the straw into small pieces.
-Providing uncooked pasta that can be thread over the straw pieces allows children to practice precision.
+For example, straw pieces can be strung together with string or yarn to make necklaces.
+Encourage children to cut their own straw pieces for added hand-strengthening as they use small muscles to hold and cut with the scissors.
+Providing uncooked tubular pasta that the straws can go through gives children an opportunity to practice precision.

-Click here to find more details about setting up this activity, along with more fun ideas for practicing fine motor skills.
+Click here for details about setting up this activity, along with more fun ideas for practicing fine motor skills.

 Pin It on Pinterest